skinny85/eol-blog/metalsmith/src/articles/2015/orm-entities-should-be-an-implementation-detail.md

 To prevent the discussion from being too abstract, I'll illustrate my points with concrete examples of common ways that ORMs are used.
 They'll be using Java and standard JPA ORM techniques.
 The details aren't that important, and the points I'll make should be pretty general, but I think it'll be easier to illustrate some issues showing a pseudo real-life example than just describing them in broad terms.
 I'll try to use examples that should be fairly standard modeling issues that you are faced with when working on real-life problems.

-Let's say you're writing a system for a discussion board, like a classic Internet forum (or <a href="http://reddit.com" target="_blank">Reddit</a>, if you're too young to know what a forum is ;p).
+Let's say you're writing a system for a discussion board, like a classic Internet forum (or [Reddit](http://reddit.com), if you're too young to know what a forum is ;p).
 So, you naturally have a `User` class.
 Users have some data associated with them (username, email, age, yada yada yada), and they can create Posts, and write Comments on Posts.
 So, you whip out the old IDE, and 3 minutes later you have your model:

 ```
 public class User {